 You can read data from one or more analog input channels using an analog input channel list.
 Because these modules feature simultaneous sampling, the order of the channels in the channel list does not matter.
 You cannot specify the same channel more than once in the list.

-Using software, specify the channels that you want to sample.
-You can enter up to 15 entries in the channel list (13 for the DT9832A module), including digital input, two 32-bit counter/timers, and three 32-bit quadrature decoders.
-Channels 0 to 3 on the DT9832 (0 and 1 on the DT9832A) are reserved for analog input.
-Refer to page 85 for more information about the supported conversion modes.
+Using software, specify the channels you want to sample.
+You can enter up to 23 entries in the channel list (17 for the 6-channel version of the module), including the digital input port, two 32-bit counter/timers, and three 32-bit quadrature decoders.
+Channels 0-11 (or 0-5) are reserved for analog input.
+Refer to page 83 for more information about the supported conversion modes.